Identification, Images, & Information

 Range

-most spp. in semiarid regions of Eurasia and Africa; those that inhabit houses are cosmopolitan(2); several of the species now found in North America are introductions from the palearctic.
+most spp. in semiarid regions of Eurasia and Africa; those found indoors are cosmopolitan(2)

-the species not yet included in guide are mainly western (and quite new to science):
+the species not yet in the guide are mostly western and recently described:

 Habitat

-In the wild, abandoned nests of birds/mammals or old wasp nests; some spp. are common household stored product pests.
+In the wild, abandoned nests of birds/mammals or old wasp nests; some spp. are common household pests.
 Adults frequent flowers.

 Season